fluentassertions/fluentassertions/docs/extensibility.md

 ## About selection, matching and ordering ##

 Next to tuning the value type evaluation and changing the internal execution plan of the equivalency API, there are a couple of more specific extension methods.
-They are internally used by some of the methods provided by the options parameter, but you can add your own by calling the appropriate overloads of the Using methods.
+They are internally used by some of the methods provided by the `options` parameter, but you can add your own by calling the appropriate overloads of the `Using` methods.
 You can even do this globally by using the static `AssertionOptions.AssertEquivalencyUsing` method.

 The interface `IMemberSelectionRule` defines an abstraction that defines what members (fields and properties) of the subject need to be included in the equivalency assertion operation.
-The main in-out parameter is a collection of `SelectedMemberInfo` objects representing the fields and properties that need to be include.
+The main in-out parameter is a collection of `SelectedMemberInfo` objects representing the fields and properties that need to be included.
 However, if your selection rule needs to start from scratch, you should override `IncludesMembers` and return `false`.
 The rule will also get access to the configuration for the current invocation as well as some contextual information about the compile-time and run-time types of the current parent member.
 As an example, the `AllPublicPropertiesSelectionRule` looks like this:

 ```csharp
 internal class AllPublicPropertiesSelectionRule : IMemberSelectionRule